Skip to content

 Prototyping and Rapid Exploration

-A controlled GitHub study found that developers using AI code generation completed defined tasks 55% faster on average.
+A controlled GitHub study found developers using AI code generation completed defined tasks 55% faster on average.
 An experienced iOS developer documented by The Pragmatic Engineer built a complete functional application in three hours using vibe coding techniques.

 MVP Development and Hackathons